|

 Piknic Électronik

 This weekly summer event at Parc Jean-Drapeau, Piknic Électronik brings together electronic music fans for open-air DJ sets in a relaxed, social atmosphere.
 It happens every Sunday from May to September.
-Pack snacks and drinks to keep costs low.
+Pack snacks and drinks and enjoy the vibe.

 How to experience an ice hockey match in Montreal

 Tickets are available on the official Montreal Canadiens website or through platforms like Ticketmaster.
 For budget-friendly options, check resale sites like StubHub or attend weekday games, which are often cheaper.
-The NHL season runs from October to April, with playoffs extending into June.
+The NHL season runs from October to April, with pre-season games in late September and playoffs extending into June.
 Canadiens games sell out fast, so plan ahead.

 If you’re travelling on a tight budget, grab a seat in the upper levels – this is where we were and the atmosphere was still electric.